sodaru/mui-extended/docs/layout/without-menu-appbar.md

 title: Layout Without Menu and AppBar
 meta:
   description:
-   react Layout cosisting of only splitpane.
+   react Layout consisting of only splitpane.
 ```

 # Layout Without Menu and AppBar